 During an outbreak, the risk of exposure to SARS-CoV-2, the virus that causes COVID-19, may vary from very high to relatively lower risk.
 The level of risk depends in part on the environment, type of activity performed, and the potential for close contact (within 6 feet of another person) for a repeated or extended period.
 To help Residents determine appropriate precautions, Fort Bend County has adopted four color levels to characterize the different risk exposure levels, consisting of high, moderate-low, and new normal.

-As daily activities gradually return to normal levels, we are entering an entirely different environment that places novel responsibilities upon each of us.
 The pace of positive cases in our County and Region continue to trend in the wrong direction.
-Our hospital systems are working overtime to prepare for surge capacity with the Texas Medical Center in Houston.
-COVID-19 testing demand is high and continues to be a cornerstone of tracking the spread of this disease in our community.
+Our hospital systems are working overtime to prepare for surge capacity and are coordinating with the Texas Medical Center.
+COVID-19 testing demand is high and continues to be a cornerstone of tracking the spread of this disease.

 Local medical professionals compiled the enclosed guidance in pursuit of their lone goal of containment of COVID-19 in Fort Bend County.
 Please read the recommendations not as infringement upon personal liberty, but as acts of solidarity that will protect the livelihoods of your loved ones, neighbors, and the local health professionals who endeavor each day to care for us.
 By adhering to these suggestions, we can solidify the progress we have made thus far and hasten our return to the life that we love – one of safety, wellbeing, community, and camaraderie.

 Fort Bend County COVID-19 Health Guidance for the Public

 Assume personal responsibility – Public health guidance cannot anticipate every unique situation.
 Residents should take responsibility, stay informed, take actions based on common sense, and follow the guidance offered by health care experts.